Sherman5A/usw-interactive-systems-coursework/report/report.md

     - CC0
   - Our founder [@tan4ikkVetDogCat]
     - Adobe Standard licence
       - Include the asset in email marketing, mobile advertising, or a broadcast or digital program if the expected number of viewers is fewer than 500,000.
       - Post the asset to a website or social media site with no limitation on views.
   - Our staff [@andresrDogVetStock2014]

-Embeds used:
+Embedded elements used:

 - Google Maps iframe [@googleGoogleMaps]
   - SIL Open Font License (OFL)